rghisi/avr-os/avr/avr-libstdcpp/README.md

-Good embeddable self-written custom allocators are essential for using such containers so that memory could be managed with a self-written memory pool, an off-chip memory device, etc.
+Good embeddable self-written custom allocators are essential for using such containers so that memory could be managed with a self-written memory pop, an off-chip memory device, etc.
-A common selection is a pool of static memory creating a so-called _ring_ _allocator_.
+A common selection is a pop of static memory creating a so-called _ring_ _allocator_.
 This is an intermetiate/advanced topic which will refine STL use _on_ _the_ _metal_ and also allow for flexible template use in these resource-sensitive